commercetools/commercetools-sdk-typescript/BEST_PRACTICES.md

 ## Closing Client Connection

-In the Commercetools JS/TS SDK the connection tears down automatically after each request-response cycle and doesn't need the customer to manually close down the connection.
+In the commercetools JS/TS SDK the connection tears down automatically after each request-response cycle and doesn't need the customer to manually close down the connection.

 ## Customizing the Client

-The Commercetools JS/TS client can be customized in a variety of ways, this can be achieved by passing in middleware options that can take different parameter values.
+The commercetools JS/TS client can be customized in a variety of ways, this can be achieved by passing in middleware options that can take different parameter values.
 Refer to the [Client Initialization](#client-initialization) section for details on how to create the client.
 To see how to configure the available middleware options and their configurations, see [this documentation](https://commercetools.github.io/nodejs/sdk/api/#middlewares).

 ## Error Handling

-The Commercetools JS/TS SDK provides helper functions for handling API errors.
+The commercetools JS/TS SDK provides helper functions for handling API errors.
 `getErrorByCode` retrieves a constructor function (a class) for a specific HTTP error type (for example 400 Bad Request, 404 Not Found).
 You then use this constructor with `new` to create an instance of the error.

 ```ts